Solve ‘Oversized’ OST File issues in Outlook using Manual Tricks

 Instant Solution

-Try automated tool Kernel for OST to PST to resolve OST file corruption issues due to Oversized OST file, Virus Infection, Storage Media Failure or any other reasons.
+Try automated tool Kernel for OST to PST Converter to resolve OST file corruption issues due to Oversized OST file, Virus Infection, Storage Media Failure or any other reasons.

 How do OST files get oversized?

-Issues in Outlook due to Oversized OST file:
+Issues in Outlook due to oversized OST file:

-Manual Solutions to fix errors because of “Oversized” OST files
+Manual solutions to fix errors because of “Oversized” OST files

 Basic Activities: Follow these primary activities or instructions to manually eliminate the unused and unwanted data from the OST file.